When you have kids, creating and following a routine may feel like a pipe dream.

 One of the areas where I had been struggling the most was getting out the door in the morning.
 I had big plans every day, but then I was either late or couldn’t make my scheduled activity at all.

-I finally broke down and bought a paper planner because using my phone just wasn’t getting the job done.
+I finally broke down and gave up on using a digital planner because using my phone as a planner was just too much of a distraction.
 I created a standard checklist of things that I needed to accomplish every day.
 Still, my mornings were an epic fail.

 Since I was so far behind on my mornings, my disorganized, scattered attitude spilled over into the rest of my day.
 I was struggling to play catch-up all day long.